awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-upflow-eng.md

 - PWC-Net [2]

-  - Pyramid network structure comprised of multiple levels that sequentially encodes the image in smaller resolution and decodes the feature map in larger resolution.
+  - Pyramid network structure comprised of multiple levels that sequentially encodes the image to smaller resolution and decodes the feature map to larger resolution.

 - UFlow [3] decoder